 In the second grade, there were math problems.
 Could one buy a $1.49 kite with one dollar and three dimes?
 No, but one could buy a $1.29 pen.
 I would whip through three or four such problems—easy for me since I was already checking to make sure the clerk made the right change when Mama and I went to the grocery store.
 And then I would have to just sit there and watch the big hand on the clock until it was time for lunch.
 By the time the bell rang, many of the other kids were still on problem 2.

 By the third grade, I had mastered the art of doing nothing while waiting for other kids to catch up.
 I didn’t complain; it just seemed to be the way things were.
 I was the smart one.
 They were the dummies.

 I could have wished to be one of the dummies—I was that bored—but in my family being smart was where it was at.
 When my mother read to me and I mouthed the words along with her and pointed to them on the page, she said she was proud of me.
-When I told the grocery store clerk that he had given us a dollar too much in change, Mama bragged about me to her friends.
+After I told the grocery store clerk that he had given us a dollar too much in change, Mama bragged about me to her friends.
 She told me that because I was smart I would go far in life, be anything I wanted to be, do anything I wanted to do.